 Survival Distribution

-However, the Deep Cameo (DCAM) proofs show remarkable tracking, with 2,608,793 pieces surviving—an impressive 81% survival rate.
-This high retention reflects collectors’ preference for preserving these mirror-finish specimens over regular strikes.
+The Deep Cameo (DCAM) proofs show remarkable survival tracking, with 2,608,793 pieces estimated surviving — an impressive 81% retention rate.
+This high preservation reflects collectors’ preference for storing these mirror-finish specimens in original proof sets rather than spending them.

 Also Read: What Half Dollars Are Worth Money?